 You may encounter many significant events throughout your lifetime that make it necessary to review your will, and possibly amend it.
 Depending on your own experiences, these may include:

-- Getting married, divorced or remarried
+- Getting married and remarried

 - Death of a spouse